frontend-application-development-uw20/week7-assignment/project.md

 React
 react-router-dom
 grid or material ui
+firebase (auth)

 Bonus Items:
-Store data in Firebase
+Auth and Store Items in Firebase

 #### Tasks:

 1. Create basic site that renders a UI with a screenscraper and make sure this has a clean look.

-2. Add testing.
+2. Add testing + add Auth.

 3. Add in calls to Auth0 for site usage.